 Risk factors are assessed on a regional and site-specific level and may include:

 - Climate Change and Natural Disaster Factor Examples:

 - Volcanic Activities

 - Avalanche and Landslides

 Partner Energy’s deep knowledge of building science, real estate, and sustainability allow us to deliver concrete and actionable resiliency recommendations that provide improvements or upgrades to the asset.
 We also regularly develop custom resiliency assessment protocols to meet the individual needs of clients.

-Our Resiliency Assessments can be ordered as a standalone service or as an add-on to Property/Facility Condition Assessments, Energy and Water Audit, or Environmental Site Assessment.
+Our Climate Risk and Resiliency Assessments can be ordered as a standalone service or as an add-on to Property/Facility Condition Assessments, Energy and Water Audit, or Environmental Site Assessment.
 Learn more about our Integrated Property Report for ESG.